 CaptionSync allows you to submit URLs to your files for Closed Captioning.
 This article provides detailed information on the URL formats you can submit using our List of URLs feature.

 What URL formats can I submit?

 1. With the exception of YouTube and Vimeo URLs, you need to provide the URL to the specific media file rather than a generic page (which could contain multiple media files), i.e.:

 2. The protocol can be either HTTP, HTTPS, or FTP.
 Note that there is a size limit for URLs: 511 characters.

 3. For HTTP and HTTPS, there cannot be any authentication redirecting to a login page before the download begins, or any other redirect page, like a Playlist.
 If simple built-in browser username and password authentication is needed (usually a pop-up), the syntax is as follows:

 For FTP, the syntax if a username and password is required is similar:

 Otherwise the FTP connection is assumed to be anonymous.
 There may be some delay between when the download is complete and when the submission appears.

 4. If you have a large number of URLs which do not have a specific link to the media file, but uniquely identify a video, please open a ticket to discuss adding a custom functionality (like we've implemented for YouTube and Vimeo URLs).

 If you want to submit a link to a video located in a Dropbox account, it needs to reference the media file just like any other URL described above.
 Dropbox URLs can be submitted as shared links to the media file, e.g.:

 YouTube URLs need to be submitted as YouTube formats, e.g.

-The videos must be publicly viewable (i.e. not protected), and they can be Unlisted.
+The videos must be publicly viewable (i.e. not protected), but they can be Unlisted.

 Please do not submit URLs to YouTube Playlists, User pages or embed code; only URLs to individual videos.
 So the following 4 formats are incorrect: